-Tara’s first collection, House of the Night Watch, is winner of the 2016 Many Voices Project competition in poetry through New Rivers Press (Minnesota State University Moorhead) and is now available for pre-order through Amazon, Small Press Distribution, or by contacting New Rivers Press, Barnes & Noble, and, in person, by visiting the University of Alaska Anchorage bookstore or The Writer’s Block.
+Tara’s first collection, House of the Night Watch, is winner of the 2016 Many Voices Project prize in poetry through New Rivers Press (Minnesota State University Moorhead) and is now available for purchase through Amazon, Small Press Distribution, New Rivers Press, Barnes & Noble, and, in person, by visiting the University of Alaska Anchorage bookstore or The Writer’s Block.

 Of the collection, poet laureate of Missouri, professor, and contest judge Aliki Barnstone writes: